 SETA Head Start strives to have the safest environments and is continually working on pest management to ensure centers are pest free.
-Information and materials are provided for review and ideas on how to be proactive when it comes to keeping pests out.
+Information and materials are provided for review, as well as ideas on how to be proactive when it comes to keeping pests out.

 Lead Can Hurt!